Skip to content

 • Bush Set for Climate Change U-Turn

-• Blog Post climate sceptics Coal extreme energy Oil
+• climate denial Coal extreme energy Oil

 George Bush is preparing to make a historic shift in his position on climate change when he makes his State of the Union speech later this month.